Losing My Religion | Chords + Lyrics

 End

-||: Am :|| x7
+||: A5 :|| x6

-| Amadd4 | Am |
+| Amadd4 | A5 |

-The instrumental intro is what later on comes back as what feels like a bridge, although it doesn’t lead to a chorus as the song doesn’t really have one.
+The instrumental intro is what later on comes back as what feels like a bridge, although it doesn’t lead to a chorus as the song doesn’t have one.

 The intro moves II – IV – II.
-The II chord uses mainly sus2 extension, disguising if it’s minor or major at first.
-Dsus2 – F – Dm – Dsus2.
-Strum these chords with the rhythm of the melody and the chord extensions will make the melody line pop out.
+The II chord uses mainly sus2 extension, disguising if it’s minor or major at first, like this:

 Let’s take a look at the verse, the chords are now much simpler.